 The aim should be to minimize length while retaining effectiveness of the process and minimizing costs.
-A maximum of three weeks is suggested for the first review meeting.
-The subsequent review meetings could be shorter as it may not be necessary to review all areas to the same depth as at the first review meeting.
+A maximum of three weeks is suggested for the first Review Meeting.
+The INFCIRC/571/Rev.2 page 6 subsequent Review Meetings could be shorter as it may not be necessary to review all areas to the same depth as at the first Review Meeting.